moStard-org/applesauce/.changeset/soft-masks-bet.md

 "applesauce-core": patch
 ---

-Fix `CommentsQuery` not returning comments for older versions of replaceable events
+Fix `CommentsQuery` not returning comments for newer versions of replaceable events